djalbat/necessary/README.md

 });
 ```

 There are a range of properties available for the `options` object, with the `description` and `errorMessage` properties being mandatory.
 Aside from those shown above, there are `attempts` and `encoding` properties with default values `3` and `utf8`, respectively.
 The default value of the `hidden` property is `false`.
 Setting it to `true` results in password-style input, that is, the characters remain hidden.
 The `options` object can also include a `validatePattern` property, which must be a regular expression.
 This is used for validation in the absence of a validation function.
-Lastly, setting an `answer` property to anything other than `undefined` causes the `callback` function to be invoked immediately without any prompt being shown.
-This can be useful for debugging and for other purposes.
+Lastly, setting an `answer` property to anything other than `null` or `undefined` causes the `callback` function to be invoked immediately without any prompt being shown.
+This can be useful for debugging or for other purposes.

 ## Building